apache/zeppelin/docs/development/writingzeppelininterpreter.md

 {ZEPPELIN_INTERPRETER_DIR}/{YOUR_OWN_INTERPRETER_DIR}/interpreter-setting.json
 ```

 Here is an example of `interpreter-setting.json` on your own interpreter.
+Note that if you don't specify editor object, your interpreter will use plain text mode for syntax highlighting.

 ```json
 [